LensPlaysGames/LensorOS/README.md

 If one needs to recompile headers, there is a make target for ease-of-use: `make rekernel`.
 All this does is run `make clean` followed by `make kernel` under the hood.

 If you would like to debug the kernel, use the `kernel_debug` make target to generate a kernel `.efi` file with debug symbols embedded.

+If building for real hardware, ensure to remove `-DQEMU` from the Makefile `CFLAGS` variable. \
+This allows for the hardware timers to be used to their full potential (asking QEMU for 1000hz interrupts from multiple devices overloads the emulator and guest time falls behind drastically; to counter-act this, very slow frequency periodic interrupts are setup as to allow the emulator to process them accordingly, allowing for accurate time-keeping even in QEMU).